Access and identity options for Azure Kubernetes Service (AKS)

 Gives full control over every resource in the cluster and in all namespaces.

-Enhance your AKS cluster security with Azure AD integration.
-Built on decades of enterprise identity management, Azure AD is a multi-tenant, cloud-based directory and identity management service that combines core directory services, application access management, and identity protection.
-With Azure AD, you can integrate on-premises identities into AKS clusters to provide a single source for account management and security.
+Enhance your AKS cluster security with Microsoft Entra integration.
+Built on decades of enterprise identity management, Microsoft Entra ID is a multi-tenant, cloud-based directory and identity management service that combines core directory services, application access management, and identity protection.
+With Microsoft Entra ID, you can integrate on-premises identities into AKS clusters to provide a single source for account management and security.

-With Azure AD-integrated AKS clusters, you can grant users or groups access to Kubernetes resources within a namespace or across the cluster.
+With Microsoft Entra integrated AKS clusters, you can grant users or groups access to Kubernetes resources within a namespace or across the cluster.

 - To obtain a